Mann Redmayne Medal A

 Nominees should be members of IOM3 or AusIMM, with preference to research students or those in the early part of their industry career.

-Eligible papers must be published 2 years before the award is presented.
+Eligible papers must have been published 2 years before the award is presented.

 The winner will receive a medal, certificate and £450.00.